Bolaji5821/alx-higher_level_programming/README.md

-This repository contains my alx python scripts and source codes for
+This repository contains my alx python scripts and source codes